Officials concerned budget cuts will take away Ocean Rangers

 - UW Medicine mistakenly exposed information on nearly 1 million patients

-- Surprise!
-If you get a call from this man, it’s no scam.
-The state really has money for you.
+But those who work in Alaska’s cruise ship program say that without onboard inspectors, the state’s authority to monitor pollution from ships would be limited.

-The head of DEC’s cruise ship monitoring program, Ed White, says the Ocean Rangers have been a “critical part” in the permitting process.”
+The head of the DEC’s cruise ship monitoring program, Ed White, said the Ocean Rangers have been a critical part in the permitting process.

+The program doesn’t cost Alaska residents money.
+It’s funded by the state’s cruise ship passenger fee, approved by voters in 2006.
+Any change to the Ocean Rangers program would require an act of the Legislature.

+No bill has been filed and White said he and his staff haven’t seen any draft language.